AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_04.md

 #### 3. **Choose the Sign-In Method**:

--**Select "Password Hash Synchronization (Hash Sync)"** to synchronize your on-premises Active Directory passwords with Azure AD..
+- **Select "Password Hash Synchronization (Hash Sync)"** to synchronize your on-premises Active Directory passwords with Azure AD..

 📸 **Screenshot to capture**: The screen where you select the **Sign-In Method** (Hash Sync, AD FS, etc.).